1:1 Mentorship + Placement Support

 Swagato Mondal

-Uber System Design
+Uber System Design AI Review

 Swagato Mondal

-Senio SWE (Uber) — System Design
+Senior SWE (Uber) — System Design

-• LLD + HLD, interview-style — requirements → design → trade-offs → scaling (in a crisp structure).
+• LLD + HLD, interview-style — requirements → design → trade-offs → scaling in a crisp structure.

 • Case studies + communication — how to drive the conversation like a strong candidate.